makanyane/IWTE/documentation/battle_map_geography_from_strat.md

 The added overlay by the mini-map attempts to show how the strat map ground types are influencing the map.

-Adding some pixels of sandy desert climate results in the picture below.
-The textures used are still from rocky desert but the ground type variation factors in the corner have been picked up from sandy desert's settings.
+Adding some pixels of sandy desert climate towards the top left corner results in the picture below.
+The textures used are still from rocky desert but the other climate's ground type variation factors are being used in the corner.

 ![strat_to_battle_with_part_other_gvary](../IWTEgithub_images/strat_to_battle_with_part_other_gvary.jpg)

 In the image below the climate has been switched to only include sandy desert.
-Sandy desert has been altered in the geography.db to have a very obvious height variation applied, and distribution of forest and rocks increased.
+Sandy desert has now been altered in the geography.db to have a very obvious height variation applied, and distribution of forest and rocks increased.

 ![strat_to_battle_other_climate](../IWTEgithub_images/strat_to_battle_other_climate.jpg)